 Muscles worked: Triceps, biceps, pectorals, core, legs and glutes

-- Kneel on the floor and place both hands on top of a medicine ball in front of you, with your index fingers and thumbs together.
+- Kneel on the floor and place both hands on top of a medicine ball in front of you with your index fingers and thumbs together.
 Make sure your hands are underneath your shoulders and are shoulder-width apart.